 Human-Computer Interaction specialists make information technology interesting, useful, and enjoyable.
-Today when information technology is an essential part of almost every single product and service, designing it well is more important than ever.
-The Master Programme in Human-Computer Interaction will give you as a student the theory and practice required to design well-functioning and innovative information technology interfaces, artefacts and services.
+When information technology is an essential part of almost every single product and service, good design is more important than ever.
+The Master Programme in Human-Computer Interaction will give you the theory and practice required to design well-functioning and innovative information technology interfaces, artefacts and services.

 Whether you want to reinvent mobile phones, construct advanced tools for professionals, invent the next Facebook or empower people with disabilities, expertise in Human-Computer Interaction (HCI) is crucial.